YuanZhao940711/Watermarking_In_FaceID/README.md

   --img_dir=/directory/to/images \
   ```
   where
-  - `rand_select` indicates whether random select images for embedding.
+  - `rand_select` indicates whether randomly select images for embedding.
   - `max_num` indicates the number of images to be embedded.
   - `facenet_mode` and `facenet_dir` must be consistent with pre-trained models, e.g., if you download ArcFace's pre-trained mode, you must assign the `facenet_mode` as `arcface` and assign the `facenet_dir` to corresponding pre-trained model.
   - `facenet_dir` indicates the directory contains the pre-trained model of the identity encoder.
-  - `aadblocks_dir` indicates the directory contains the pre-trained model of the identity encoder.
+  - `aadblocks_dir` indicates the directory contains the pre-trained model of the AAD Generator.
-  - `attencoder_dir` indicates the directory contains the pre-trained model of the identity encoder.
+  - `attencoder_dir` indicates the directory contains the pre-trained model of the Attributs Encoder.
   - `seq_type` indicates the type of sequence you want to embed in images.
   - `exp_dir` contains model snapshots, image snapshots, and log files.
   - `img_dir` contains images to be embedded.